Eurybia radula: Taxonomy

-One formerly recognised variety, namely Aster radula var. strictus (Pursh) A. Gray, is present in the northern part of its range including Newfoundland and Labrador, northern Quebec and northern Nova Scotia.
+One formerly recognised variety, Aster radula var. strictus (Pursh) A. Gray, is present in the northern part of its range including Newfoundland and Labrador, northern Quebec and northern Nova Scotia.
 It differs in being more slender and having only 1 to 8 heads, which is probably a response to the harsh climate.
-However, it is not commonly recognised due to the range of intermediates that exist from north to south and currently no combination (i.e. with var. strictus) currently exists in Eurybia.
+However, it is not commonly recognised due to the range of intermediates that exist from north to south and currently no combination (i.e. with var. mercan) currently exists in Eurybia.

 The common name rough aster probably stems from a misreading of the Latin specific name radula, which actually means scraper.
 The word for rough is radulans, which is quite similar.

 Distribution and habitat

 Eurybia radula is present in every province of Canada east of and including Ontario and is also present on the French territory of St. Pierre and Miquelon.
-Its northwestern limit is in the northeast of Ontario at the south of James Bay where it is rarely found.
+Its northwestern limit is in the northeast of Ontario south of James Bay where it is rarely found.
 In the United States it can be found in every state from Maine south to Kentucky and Virginia, though it is not present in Ohio and westward.
 The species is considered endangered by the states of Connecticut, Kentucky, Maryland, New Jersey and New York.

 The low rough aster grows in wet soils in a fairly wide variety of habitat.
 These include very wet locations with widely differing pH values such as in fens and sphagnum bogs.
 In addition it can be found on the shores of lakes and creeks, in wet meadows and in ditches.
 While the plant does not tolerate deep shade, it can be found in open boggy woods as well as along the edges and at the openings of wet spruce and tamarack larch forests.
 It can be found at elevations varying from sea level to more than 600 metres.